Colophon (publishing): Printed books

 In some parts of the world, colophons helped fledgling printers and printing companies gain social recognition.
 For example, in early modern Armenia printers used colophons as a way to gain "prestige power" by getting their name out into the social sphere.
 The use of colophons in early modern Armenian print culture is significant as well because it signaled the rate of decline in manuscript production and scriptoria use, and conversely the rise and perpetuation of printing for Armenians.

 With the development of the private press movement from around 1890, colophons became conventional in private press books, and often included a good deal of additional information on the book, including statements of limitation, data on paper, ink, type, and binding, and other technical details.
 Some such books include a separate "Note about the type", which will identify the names of the primary typefaces used, provide a brief description of the type's history, and a brief statement about its most identifiable physical characteristics.

 Some commercial publishers took up the use of colophons and began to include similar details in their books, either at the end of the text (the traditional position) or on the verso of the title leaf.
 Such colophons might identify the book's designer, the software used, the printing method, the printing company, the typeface(s) used in the page design and the kind of ink, paper, and its cotton content.
 Book publishers Alfred A. Knopf, the Folio Society and O'Reilly Media are notable for their substantial colophons.
+The colophons in O'Reilly Media's technical books are notable for describing the animal featured on the book's cover, including details about the species.